ncatlab/nlab-content/pages/4/6/9/0/964/content.md

 ###### Proof

-This exists by the [[adjoint functor theorem]], using that there is only a finite number of morphims between any two objects (one or none) and that finite limits exist in $\mathcal{O}$.
+This exists by the [[adjoint functor theorem]], using that there is only a finite number of morphisms between any two objects (one or none) and that finite limits exist in $\mathcal{O}$.

 =--